wp-plugins/atcontent/readme.txt

 1. AtContent settings page.
 The arrow shows the first step: connection with your AtContent account.
 2. Plugin panel example.
 The button syncing posts with AtContent is highlighted.
+3. Look of the CopyLocator page.
-3. AtContent publication wrapped in a widget.
+4. AtContent publication wrapped in a widget.
 After syncing all your posts must have the highlighted panel at the bottom.
-4. Sample of a paid repost.
+5. Sample of a paid repost.
 It is needed to pay the article author for reposting his work.
-5. Sample of a paid publication.
+6. Sample of a paid publication.
 It is needed to pay the author before reading the full article or downloading a file.

 == Changelog ==